 Each month the Office of Disability Affairs puts together a newsletter with details about past and upcoming events, as well as other important information for people with disabilities and their loved ones.
 Get all the latest from our most recent issue.

-Click here to read our newsletters
+Click here to view our previous months newsletters

 Governor's Advisory Council on Disability Affairs